 During your exam, your dentist will discuss with you the state of your oral health and any potential problems that they see.
 At this time, a treatment plan is developed.
 Your doctor will provide you with recommendations to resolve the issues and discuss the best treatment options for your lifestyle and budget.

 If you need a follow-up appointment for a simple filling, more complex restorative work, or a cosmetic treatment, we can schedule your next appointment before you leave our office.
 We also recommend that you schedule your next cleaning in 6 months to ensure your smile stays bright and beautiful.

 Teeth cleanings are essential for maintaining a healthy mouth.
-Seeing an oral hygienist and a dentist every six months ensures that minor stains, plaque, and bacteria can be removed from your teeth, and that your smile remains healthy and strong.
+Seeing an oral hygienist and a dentist in Overland Park, KS every six months ensures that minor stains, plaque, and bacteria can be removed from your teeth, and that your smile remains healthy and strong.

 Good at-home oral hygiene is also important.
 Make sure you brush at least twice a day for two minutes using fluoride-based toothpaste, and floss once per day to get rid of food particles, plaque, and bacteria that can’t be removed with brushing alone.

 Fluoride treatments can be applied to the teeth after any teeth cleaning.
 Your dentist will apply a layer of fluoride-rich gel or paste directly to your teeth, and leave it in place for several minutes.
 Then, it will be rinsed away.